Find answers to the following questions:

 No. Cedar and pine chips will cause respiratory problems in ferrets.
 You should use a ferret specific "pelleted" recycled paper litter in litter boxes.
 The bottom of your ferret's cage should be covered with soft fabric or a throw rug for comfort (see Housing Your Ferret).

 Ferret vitamin supplements and amino acid supplements, such as Ferretvite and Ferretone are good treats when used in moderation (they contain vitamin A and can lead to vitamin A toxicity if used in large quantities).
-Treats that contain sugar should be avoided.
-A piece of sugar free cereal is also acceptable from time to time (see Ferret Nutrition).

 If your ferret is over the age of three and the hair loss begins at the base of his tail and continues up his back and flanks, it could be adrenal disease (see Adrenal Disease).
 Take your ferret to a veterinarian as soon as possible.
 Ferrets will occasionally loose the fur on their tail during shedding seasons, but the hair loss is confined to the tail and black heads are usually present.